Validators/Polkadot-Clustered-Nodes/README.md

 ```

 ### Option 2: Setup developer portal for multiple users
-Please follow the instructions from the repository to setup the developer portal: https://github.com/Validators/Developer-Portal
+Please follow the instructions from the "Developer Portal" repository to setup the developer portal: https://github.com/Validators/Developer-Portal

 ## 2 Running blockchain nodes
 This is the actual **Node Cluster** that is part of the blockchain.
-When running several nodes behind a proxy you are able to perform node and OS updates with zero downtime.
+When running several nodes behind a proxy you are able to perform node and OS updates with zero downtime and mitigate agains denial-of-service attacks.
 Please follow the excellent tutorial found at the main repository of Polkadot to familiaze yourself with running a node:

 https://github.com/paritytech/polkadot